kodema5/node-flow/Readme.md

 # node-flow

-node-flow uses URLs to name functions, which then can be sequentially called (a flow)
+node-flow uses URLs to name and store functions, a parameters/payload is then piped through a sequence of functions (flow)

-## install
+# install

 * clone this repository ```git clone https://github.com/kodema5/node-flow.git```
 * install as global ```npm install -g ./node-flow``` then ```node-flow -h```